 Questions about age, gender, race, religion, national origin or disability status should not be part of any application form.
 Certain inquiries that are not intended to discriminate may still have the effect of doing so such as asking candidates when they graduated from high school.

 However, there are limited exceptions where employers may ask about these characteristics solely to track applicant flow for EEO/affirmative action purposes or if the information sought is truly job related and consistent with business necessity.

-Trends: A few states and a host of big cities have passed so-called "Ban the Box" measures that ban employers from asking candidates on an initial job application form if they have ever been convicted of a crime.
+Trends: Several states and many of the nation's biggest cities have passed so-called "Ban the Box" measures that ban employers from asking candidates on an initial job application form if they have ever been convicted of a crime.
 While the majority of these laws are limited to public employers or city job applications, an increasing number of jurisdictions are enacting "ban the box" measures that extend to private employers.

 The EEOC addressed this issue in 2012, and said employers should not make such inquiries because doing so may set up automatic barriers to the workforce to applicants who might be fully rehabilitated.
-However, an employer may seek criminal background information later in the process, even in states with Ban the Box laws.
+However, an employer generally may seek criminal background information later in the process, even in states with Ban the Box laws.